Shakeri-Lab/data-science-lab/README.md

 <hr></hr>

 # More general, standard information from the React boilerplate README.md file is below
+© 2020 Noah Beamon

 # Getting Started with Create React App